Don’t be left scratching your head in front of the computer with a question burning inside your head.

 “How does a Day Camp differ from a Summer Camp?”

-Very little except Summer Camps you can join for 5 day as well as 1 day.
+Very little except Summer Camps you can join for 5 days as well as 1 day.
 Day Camps are normally only possible to book per day – you can also do the whole week.
-Summer Camps also generally run to 17:00.
-Day Camps finish at 16:00, although some finish at 17.00 depending on venue.
-Please check venue page for details.
-As with Summer Camps, Day Camps still offer a great fun day with lots of skills/techniques taught plus matches and mini tournaments.
+Camps also generally run to 17:00.
+Please check the venue page for details.
+As with Full Week Camps, Day Camps still offer a great fun day with lots of skills/techniques taught plus matches and mini-tournaments.
 In Summer Camps there is normally gift/prizes available depending on how long you have booked.

 “Which regions do your Summer Camps take place?”